-- Interest income is recognized on a time proportion basis taking into account the amount outstanding and the effective rate of interest - Dividend income is recognised in profit or loss on the date on which the Company's right to receive payment is established a) Short term employee benefits
+- !!
+Interest income is recognized on a time proportion basis taking into account the amount outstanding and the effective rate of interest. - income is recognised in profit or loss on the date on which the Company's right to receive payment is established, x) Retirement and other employee benefits a) Short term employee benefits